marcomb/marcomb.github.io/index.md

-Hi, my name is Marco, I am an expert in Digital Transformation and Innovation Management with more than 25 years of experience in project management, Research management, and digital technology consulting.
+Hi, my name is Marco, I am an expert in Digital Transformation and Innovation Management with more than 25 years of experience in project management, research management, and digital transformation consulting.

 ![Marcomb](images/marcomb.png)